quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-06-17-a-tale-of-two-sweeteners.md

 Even though there can be three (or four) tests completed after eating, the most informative value is the 2-hour test.
 You should be shooting for a value below 140 mg/dL (7.8 mmol/L) for a normal reading (read: not metabolically deranged) and a value below 120 mg/dL (6.7 mmol/L) for an optimal measurement.

 I took it a step further than what Robb suggested and tested not just blood glucose, but also blood ketone levels.
-If I’m really trying to understand how my metabolism is affected by these sweeteners, then I felt that I needed to understand my ketone reactions as well.
+If I’m really trying to understand how my metabolism is affected by these sweeteners, then I need to understand my ketone reactions as well.

 I also took some notes on my digestive and cognitive reactions.
 Thankfully, neither of them had any severe concerns (besides a bit of nausea from the honey).